 - Children of Andorran citizens born domestically (Art.
 1) and in another country (Art.2) are entitled to citizenship.

-Andorran citizenship entitled by birth
+Andorran citizenship is entitled by birth

-- A child born to foreign parents having completed 10 years residency will be entitled to citizenship.
+- A child born to foreign parents having completed 10 years of residency will be entitled to citizenship.
 If neither parent has reached 10 years of residence, the minor as is entitled to a provisional passport.
 (Art.
 6.)

 It takes a long time to get acquired citizenship.
 Care must be taken once it is achieved.
 It is forfeited if an individual becomes another country’s citizen.
 Simply, you have dual nationality, which is illegal.
-Individuals may not work for nor bear arms for non-domestic government.
+Individuals may not work for nor bear arms for the non-domestic government.